theguly/iris-doc-src/docs/development/structure.md

 ## IRIS startup
 When starting-up, IRIS initiates a bunch of DB objects, whether it is started for the first time or just restarted.
 Objects already created are not recreated, but the missing ones are applied.
-This ensure a smoot migration between versions.
+This ensure a smooth migration between versions.
 These are defined in `source > app > post_init.py`.
-The scripts also contains the code allow DB migration with Alembic.
+The scripts also contains the code that runs th DB migration with Alembic.